IRIDIXVdt/2021W-UBCO-COSC-499-Cyclops/README.md

 ### Both of them wouldn't cost us any money to use
 ###### Ionic is open source.
 ###### Unity has a "personal version" available.
-In short, if the Cyclops is going to be non-profit, than we will be able to use it for free.
+In short, if the Cyclops is going to be non-profit, then we will be able to use it for free.

 ## Pros of Ionic
 ### It is a very powerful tool for developing all platform web-apps (This is the practice of a lot of large companies when it comes to web-app development):